 Migrating your blog content is of topmost priority while switching content management systems.
 Webflow makes the process smooth as it allows mass import of content into its CMS.

-Worried about your images and other assets inside the blogs?
+Worried about your images & other assets inside the blogs?

 Webflow takes care of it all.
 All the assets will move to Webflow servers once the migration is completed.